Baron-Severin/Socrata-and-Retrofit/README.md

 Note that in the above example, the key 'location' is inflated into a custom child object.
 This child object must also use the @SerializedName() annotation for its variables.

-Then wherever we plan to make our call, we create a client and use it to create a subclass of our ApiInterface, using Retrofit.create().
+Next, when we plan to make our call, we create a client and use it to create a subclass of our ApiInterface, using Retrofit.create().

 <pre><code>		Retrofit client = ApiClient.getClient();
         ApiInterface apiInterface = client.create(ApiInterface.class);